-Do you have a beauty trick or recipe you want to share?
+Do you have a beauty tip or recipe you want to share?

-The best trick is to always clean the skin well and take care of the face, neck and décolleté equally.
+The best trick is to always cleanse the skin well and take care of the face, neck and décolleté equally.

-Anita, thank you very much for your words, for such a fun session and for being with us for so long.
+Anita, thank you very much for your words, for such a fun session and for taking so long with us.

-Text by Verónica Martín and fautographs by Alvaro Santos.
+Text by Verónica Martín and fautographs of Alvaro Santos.